Nuopel/Package_creation_pyprojecttoml/readme.md

 ### 1.4 exemple folder
 The examples folder is optional but recommended.
 It can contain example scripts that demonstrate how to use your package.
 For instance, you can have an example.py file showcasing your package's functionality.
+The current examples folder is both for learners to understand what a package is and how to create one.
+The tutorials inside this folder is the main course on how to package.

 ### 1.5 Purpose of the 'tests' Directory in Python Packages (optional)